-PMI aims to completely replace cigarettes as soon as possible with smoke-free products that are scientifically substantiated to be less harmful than smoking and to evolve in the longer run into a broader lifestyle, consumer wellness, and healthcare company.
-Accordingly, with a strong foundation and significant expertise in life sciences, in February 2021 we announced our ambition to expand into wellness and healthcare areas and deliver innovative products and solutions that aim to address unmet consumer and patient needs.
+PMI aims to completely replace cigarettes as soon as possible with smoke-free products that are scientifically substantiated to be less harmful than smoking.
+In the longer run, we are also laying the foundation of a strong business in the areas of broader lifestyle and consumer wellness and healthcare.

-Net revenues from wellness and healthcare Represent operating revenues generated from the sale of products primarily associated with inhaled therapeutics, and oral and intra-oral delivery systems that are included in the operating results of PMI's new Wellness and Healthcare business, Vectura Fertin Pharma.
+Net revenues from wellness and healthcare Represent operating revenues generated from the sale of products primarily associated with inhaled therapeutics, and oral and intra-oral delivery systems.

-Included Net revenues from wellness and healthcare includes all those recognized within the reporting period by PMI as disclosed in our Annual Report on Form 10-K and Year-End Earnings Release.
+Included Net revenues from wellness and healthcare includes all those recognized within the reporting period by PMI, as disclosed in our Annual Report on Form 10-K and Year-End Earnings Release.